AMRC-FactoryPlus/amrc-connectivity-stack/README.md

 ```

 ### Configure DNS and TLS
 This chart includes an instance of Switchboard to automatically configure DNS and TLS for the deployment.
 It assumes that you have instances of external-dns and cert-manager installed and configured on your cluster.
-Please refer to the [Switchboard documentation](https://github.com/borchero/switchboard) for more information.
+To enable Switchboard make sure to set `switchboard.enabled` to `true` in the `Values.yaml` file and configure the chart as per the the [Switchboard documentation](https://github.com/borchero/switchboard/blob/main/chart/README.md).

-If you do not have external-dns and cert-manager installed or would rather configure DNS & TLS manually then you can disable Switchboard by setting `switchboard.enabled` to `false` in your `values.yaml` file and creating a wildcard DNS entry configured to direct all `*.<baseURL>` requests to your Kubernetes cluster.
+If you do not have external-dns and cert-manager installed or would rather configure DNS & TLS manually then you can create a wildcard DNS entry configured to direct all `*.<baseURL>` requests to your Kubernetes cluster.
 If you have enabled `acs.secure` then you must also create a wildcard TLS secret on the cluster in the `default` namespace with the same name `factoryplus-tls`.

 ### Install ACS